bartenbach/pumpkins_pool/README.md

 No, this is not currently possible.
 However, the Solana foundation plans to implement slashing in the future, so it still makes sense to choose your validator wisely.

 ### Sign me up! 🌎
-To delegate stake to Pumpkin's Pool and start earning rewards, we'll delegate to vote account ```DsiG71AvUHUEo9rMMHqM9NAWQ6ptguRAHyot6wGzLJjx```
+To delegate stake to Pumpkin's Pool and start earning rewards, delegate to vote account ```DsiG71AvUHUEo9rMMHqM9NAWQ6ptguRAHyot6wGzLJjx```

 If you're not sure where to start, you can use one of the following Wallet guides:
 - [Phantom Wallet](https://phantom.app/blog/solana-staking-in-just-3-clicks)